collaborativebioinformatics/Genevar22/README.md

 ## Description

-There are three ways to interact with GeneVar(2022 update).
-First, GeneVar takes an input of a gene name or an ID and produces a report that informs the user of all SVs overlapping the gene and any non-coding regulatory elements affecting expression of the gene.
-Second, users can upload variant call format (VCF) files from their analysis pipelines as input to GeneVar.
-GeneVar will output clinically relevant information as well as provide useful visualizations of disease ontology and enrichment pathway analysis based on SV types.
-Third, users can submit phenotype or disease ontology terms and retrieve relevant structural variants.
+There are three ways to interact with GeneVar(2022 update):
+1. First, GeneVar takes an input of a gene name or an ID and produces a report that informs the user of all SVs overlapping the gene and any non-coding regulatory elements affecting expression of the gene.
+2. Second, users can upload variant call format (VCF) files from their analysis pipelines as input to GeneVar.
+GeneVar will output clinically relevant information, as well as provide useful visualizations of disease ontology and enrichment pathway analysis based on SV types.
+3. Third, users can submit phenotype or disease ontology terms and retrieve relevant structural variants.

 ## Web-App Preview